 Once accessibility mode has been enabled, the widgets in the Available Widgets and the Active Widgets sections, widgets will display an Add and Edit link respectively …

-A screen opens up the selected widget with options for customizing its settings, selecting a location to add the widget, with drop-down menus for specifying the position of the widget in your widget area (e.g. position “1”, “3”, “4”, etc.) …
+A screen opens up the selected widget with options for customizing the widget’s settings, selecting a location to add the widget, with drop-down menus that let you specify the position of the widget in the selected location (e.g. position “1”, “2”, “5”, etc.) …

-A screen will display the selected widget with options for modifying its settings.
+A screen will display your selected widget with options for modifying its settings.

-First, create a new Post and enter the content that you want to show on the sidebar navigation section…
+First, create a new Post and type in the content that you would like to display in your sidebar…

-Make sure that any images you use are resized to fit the maximum width of the sidebar.
-Also, keep in mind that there’s no a lot of room to add content on your sidebar, so try and keep your information concise.
+Make sure that any images you plan to use are resized to fit the maximum width of the sidebar section.
+Also, keep in mind that there’s no a lot of room to put content on the blog sidebar, so keep your information concise.

-Also, don’t worry about publishing your Post – all we are really after is the content to be pasted into the widget.
+Also, don’t worry about publishing your Post – all we are really looking for is to copy the content HTML so we can paste it into a widget.

 Select and copy everything to your clipboard…

-Your custom widget is now added to the sidebar navigation section…
+Your custom widget will be added to your sidebar section…

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...